Vulgar (song)

-"Vulgar" is a song recorded by English singer Sam Smith and American singer Madonna, released as a single on 9 June 2023.
+"Vulgar" is a song recorded by the English singer Sam Smith and American singer Madonna, released as a single on 9 June 2023.
 Both singers wrote the track alongside Ilya Salmanzadeh, Ryan Tedder, Omer Fedi, Henry Walter, and James Napier.

 Background and release

 Sam Smith released their fourth studio album, Gloria, in January 2023.
 The album was supported by several singles, including "Unholy" (2022), which reached number one on record charts.
 Sam Smith performed the song with Kim Petras at the 65th Annual Grammy Awards on 5 February 2023, which was introduced by Madonna.
 While introducing the performance, Madonna gave a speech about controversy, stating: "I'm here to give thanks to all the rebels out there forging a new path and taking the heat for all of it.
 You guys need to know — all you troublemakers out there — you need to know that your fearlessness doesn't go unnoticed.
 You are seen, you are heard; and most of all, you are appreciated."
 The song won the Grammy Award for Best Pop Duo/Group Performance at the ceremony.
 One day later, Smith recorded "Vulgar" with Madonna, and called the experience "an amazing evening creating and writing and expressing".

 Smith began teasing a collaboration with Madonna on 24 May 2023 while on his Gloria the Tour (2023), sharing a video clip that stated: "Manchester, we've got a surprise for you this evening.
-'Unholy' won't be the last song…."
+'Unholy' won't be the last song...."
 Unfortunately, the show was cut short after five songs due to vocal chord issues, and the song was not premiered there, but it was teased for over a week.
 In May 2023, Madonna shared the song's artwork, which depicts their bodies in "a pair of tightly cinched black-and-white corsets", underneath Smith and Madonna's initials shortened to just "S&M".
 According to Sam Smith, both Madonna and the accompanying songwriters went to the studio the following day from the Grammy awards to record the music.
 Sam Smith stated the song is "very special to me", and continued saying: "Me, the QUEEN, and a group of some of the most talented people I know ... created this piece of music.
 The creativity was pure and the energy was alive".
 In a conversation with Zane Lowe on Apple Music 1, Smith called "Vulgar", "one of the most exciting songs I've been a part of".

 Regarded as a "highly" or "much-anticipated" track by publications such as Rolling Stone, American Songwriter, New York Daily News, The Music and Metro Weekly, "Vulgar" was released on 9 June 2023.
 Upon its release, it won a poll conducted by Billboard as reader's favorite new music release of the week.